shawnlawson/XAI-Visual-Guts/ML_Training.md

 > pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113
 ```

-Git was already installed, so we only need to clone in Stylegan 3 into the place we want.
+Git was already installed, so we only need to clone Stylegan 3 into the place we want.
 ```
 > git clone https://github.com/NVlabs/stylegan3.git
 ```